Blog Legally: 5 Legal Pages Your Website MUST Have

 You must fill out the legal forms to blog legally.
 If you do not, the companies will not be able to pay your commissions.

 I cannot say exactly what documents are required in each country, and what practices each country has with residents of other countries.
-But in our case, the vast majority of companies for which Be Productive Every Day is an approved partner are from the United States.
+But in my case, the vast majority of companies for which Be Productive Every Day is an approved partner are from the United States.

 (For other countries you will have to check specifically what accords your country has with the country from which your payment will come.)